KimVegetable/StorageSpaceReconstructor/README.md

 You can download the testset from the above URL.
 And if you move the testset to the tests folder and run test_storagespace.py, you can use this tool.

+*If the reconstructed disk is not recognized by EnCase, AXIOM, or FTK Imager, I recommend trying Active Disk Editor as an alternative.*

 ##### Other information
 * Usage: https://github.com/KimVegetable/StorageSpaceReconstructor/wiki/Usage